pentestjosh/cuckoo-web/cuckoo_install_web.md

 cuckoo web -H 0
 ```
 ## YOU SHOULD NOW BE READY TO USE CUCKOO
-This covers the very basic configuration of install Cuckoo.
-You will need to set it up to your requirements and enable the
+This covers the very basic installation and configuration of Cuckoo.
+You will need to set it up according your requirements and enable the appropriate analyzers and their configurations.

-appropriate analyzers and their configurations.
+# COMING SOON: WEB DEPLOYMENT OF CUCKOO WITH HTTPS AND AUTHENTICATION